 If we are able to spot a sinkhole before it becomes a real issue, we can take steps to stabilize the soil around the area and prevent any real damage.

 When faced with a sinkhole, there are a couple possible solutions.
-Usually, some form of pressure or compaction grouting will take care of the issue.
 Compaction grouting solidifies the soil around the area and fills the hole so there is no longer a danger of it collapsing.
 Compaction grouting is the method of injecting a polyurethane foam into the loose soil.
-The grout will mix with the soil around your foundation, which will help prevent further foundation damage.
 The foam expands rapidly and compacts the surrounding soil, increasing the strength and stability.

 Foundation Professionals of Florida has been repairing sinkholes all across the state since 1980.
 We have an A+ rating with the BBB.
 Our team is well trained in all current techniques of sinkhole repair and remediation.
-You can count on us to help protect your home or business from the dangers that sinkholes present.
-We will be more than happy to come provide you with a permanent sinkhole remediation solution that will rectify all damage and prevent any problems for your Spring Hill or Tampa, FL home.
+We will be more than happy to come provide you with a permanent sinkhole remediation solution that will rectify all damage and prevent any problems for your Florida home.
 Contact us today for more information!